erinzhangyj/Comparative-Text-Summariser-API/README.md

 # Introduction

-A comparative extractive text summariser web API implemented in Flask and styled with Bulma CSS.
-The text summariser will extract a webpage, parse it, and produce summaries using the NLTK and Gensim libraries for comparative purposes.
+A comparative extractive text summariser implemented in Flask and styled with Bulma CSS.
+The API will parse text from a webpage and prepare two sets of summaries using the NLTK and Gensim libraries for comparative purposes.

 # Implementation